garlsecurity/securepass-tools/README.txt

 The tools for accessing SecurePass from command line.
 Uses the SecurePass public APIs to manage.

+This program is released under GPLv2.
+See LICENSE file for details.

 More information on the APIs here: https://beta.secure-pass.net/